Abdullah-Elgendy/Knowledge-Acquisition-System-Using-NLP/README.md

 To run the local server using django:

 - create a virtual environment
+- activate the virtual environment
 - install the required libraries in "requirements.txt"
-- activate the virtual environment and run the django server
+- run the django server